saadBr/alx-low_level_programming/README.md

 Task 4 : 0x04.
 C - More functions, more nested loops
 Task 5 : 0x05.
 C - Pointers, arrays and strings
 Task 6 : 0x06.
 C - More pointers, arrays and strings
+Task 7 : 0x07.
+C - Even more pointers, arrays and strings.